prividentity/cryptonets-python-sdk/docs/source/Usage/index.rst

 [if valid] augments and transforms the plaintext facial biometric(s) into 50 into a fifty fully homomorphic encryption (FHE) ciphertexts, deletes the original plaintext biometric, transmits the ciphertext to the backend, and

-returns (0) plus the resulting new UUID and GUID to the user;
+returns (0) plus the resulting new PUID and GUID to the user;
-if the user is already enrolled, it returns (0) and the existing UUID and GUID to the user;
+if the user is already enrolled, it returns (0) and the existing PUID and GUID to the user;
 if the facial biometric image is invalid, it returns (-1) and useful error code(s).

 | Method replies in 1400ms, including server call